nilis24/selecat_cli/README.md

 ## How to use it

-Now you're ready to use this CLI!.
-Run the `cli.py` script and answer the questions that ask the CLI!
+Now you're ready to use this CLI!
+Run the `cli.py` script and answer the questions that the CLI asks!